HoerTech-gGmbH/openMHA/README.md

 min-max estimation of the common part of acoustic feedback paths in hearing aids.
 IEEE Transactions on Audio, Speech, and Language Processing.
 2016;24(2):366-377.

-## Known Issues
-* There are some known issues with Octave under macOS.
-The mha gui may not work correctly with octave.
-As an alternative Matlab can be used.
-* The qjackctl version provided by the JackOSX distribution is rather old.
-The user must replace the default Server Path setting with the absolute path to jackdmp (default: /usr/local/bin/jackdmp)